 - Statement No. 63, Financial Reporting of Deferred Outflows of Resources, Deferred Inflows of Resources, and Net position.
-This standard renames "net assets" as "net position" and provides financial reporting guidance for deferred inflows and outflows of resources and defines those elements as consumption of net position by the University that is applicable to a future reporting period, and an acquisition of net position by the University that is applicable to a future reporting period, respectively.
-The University had \$17.7 million of deferred inflows and \$0 outflows as of June 30, 2013.
-In 2012 and 2011 the University had no deferred inflows or outflows. - Statement No. 65, Items Previously Reported as Assets and Liabilities.
+This standard provides financial reporting guidance for deferred inflows and outflows of resources and defines those elements as consumption of net position by the University that is applicable to a future reporting period, and an acquisition of Net position by the University that is applicable to a future reporting period, respectively.
+The University had no deferred inflows or outflows as of June 30, 2013, 2012, or 2011. - Statement No. 65, Items Previously Reported as Assets and Liabilities.
 Statement No. 65 establishes accounting and financial reporting standards that reclassify, as deferred outflows and inflows of resources, certain items that were previously reported as assets and liabilities.
 This Statement also provides other financial reporting guidance related to the impact of the financial statement elements deferred outflows of resources and deferred inflows of resources.
 The University has no assets or liabilities that would be considered deferred inflows or outflows as of June 30, 2013 and 2012.